Non-Expansive Fuzzy Coalgebraic Logic: Introduction

 \section{Introduction}

 Logics with real-valued truth degrees in the unit interval, widely known as \emph{fuzzy logics} (e.g.~\cite{ZadehAliev18}), offer a more fine-grained notion of truth than two-valued classical logics.
 They have been popularized in knowledge representation as providing expressive means for vague real-world phenomena such as the tallness of a person or mutual dislike between persons.
 Beyond basic propositional fuzzy logics, fuzzy \emph{modal} logics have correspondingly seen applications in their incarnation as fuzzy description logics (e.g.~\cite{LukasiewiczStraccia08}), where, for instance, people who like only tall people would be described by the concept $\forall\,\mathsf{likes}.\,\mathsf{tall}$.
 Fuzzy modal logics additionally play a role in concurrency and model checking, where the term \emph{quantitative modal logic} is more common.
 A well-known example is the probabilistic $\mu$-calculus~\cite{MorganMcIver97,HuthKwiatkowska97}, in which quantitative truth values are combined using fixpoints, propositional operators, and a probabilistic expectation modality.
 Various next-step modal logics have moreover appeared in Hennessy-Milner type characterization theorems stating coincidence of logical distance and various forms of \emph{behavioural distance}.
-The prototypical result of this kind is the coincidence of behavioural distance on probabilistic transition systems and logical distance in quantitative probabilistic modal logic~\cite{BreugelWorrell05}.
+The prototypical result of this kind is the coincidence of a behavioural distance on probabilistic transition systems defined using the Kantorovich distance of distributions on the one hand, and logical distance in a quantitative probabilistic modal logic based on an expectation modality on the other hand~\cite{BreugelWorrell05}.
 Similar results have been obtained for various types of fuzzy relational systems (e.g~\cite{Fan15}) as well as for systems combining probability and non-determinism~\cite{EleftheriouEA12,DuEA16}, and moreover have been proved in coalgebraic generality~\cite{KonigMikaMichalski18,WildSchroder22}, thus covering also relational, weighted, neighbourhood-based, and other system types.